 First Image © BRITISH LIBRARY BOARD, h.125.(34.)
 ALL RIGHTS RESERVED

 Wilson also provided two versions of the music, one called La Batteuse, and one called New Batteuse.
-The first was made up of 3 strains of 10 bars, the new version had two strains of 10 bars and a Da Capo.
+The first was made up of 3 strains of 10 bars (the third strain repeating the first, but with a different bass line), the new version had two strains of 10 bars and a Da Capo.
 His new music was better adapted to emphasising where theThe great Celebrity which this Dance has so generally acquired in the first Circles of Fashion and the required frequentcy of its Introduction in all Fashionable Balls and Assemblies has rendered it necessary that every Teacher of Fashionable Dancing should become properly acquainted with it.

 Beatingshould occur, but for a dance with so much repetition I suspect the original might be more stimulating.
 Gow's version of the music only provided a single strain of 10 bars, which would be even more dull to dance to.
 Böhmer's music can be seen in Figure 7, it consists of a 10 bar A strain followed by a 20 bar B strain.